This post lists five important planning tips before you start trying to conceive.

 All in all, IVF can be a very grueling and expensive path for many couples.

-You should talk about it before TTC to see where your thoughts lie on the matter.
+You should discuss it before TTC to see your thoughts on the matter.

 You must consider you may not get pregnant as quickly or easily as you hoped.